 Anghiari, the village of the famous battle painted by Leonardo da Vinci

 Coming from the strada provinciale, the gateway to the village of Anghiari is the ancient Mercatale (market), piazza Baldaccio.
 From here a climb (via Trieste) leads us in front of the chiesa di Santa Maria delle Grazie, also known as the Propositura.
-The church, built in the 18th century, preserves a Giovanni Antonio Sogliano’s Ultima cena (the Last Supper) and some art-works coming from the Della Robbia’s studio.
+The church, built in the 18th century, preserves a Giovanni Antonio Sogliano’s Ultima cena (the Last Supper), the Deposition from the Cross by Domenico Ubaldini called the Puligo and a glazed terracotta, Madonna della Misericordia, by Andrea Della Robbia.

-Coming out of the Prepositura move to the right to reach Piazza del Popolo, the heart of the medieval town.
-Here stands the fourteenth-century Palazzo Pretorio (or Palazzo del Vicario), the current Town Hall.
-The palace is ornated by the coats of arms of several vicars and podestàs sent by the Florentine Government to administer justice.
-Inside there are traces of frescoes from the 15th century.
+Leaving the Prepositura we move to the right to reach Piazza del Popolo, the heart of the medieval village.
+Here stands the fourteenth-century Palazzo Pretorio (or Palazzo del Vicario).
+The current seat of the Municipality, the building is adorned with the coats of arms of the various vicars and podestàs sent by the Florentine government to administer justice.
+Inside there is a fresco, attributed to Antonio di Anghiari, which depicts La Giustizia (the Justice).

-On the opposite side of the square, an alley leads to the badia di San Bartolomeo.
-The church, also called Chiesa di Badia, was built by the camaldolesi monks starting from the 1104.
-A peculiarity of this church is its asymmetric interior, result of the various changes that have occurred over the centuries.
+On the opposite side of the square, an alley leads us to the entrance of the Badia di San Bartolomeo.
+The church, also known as Chiesa di Badia, was built by the Camaldolese monks from 1104.
+A peculiarity of the church is its anomalous asymmetrical interior, the result of the various alterations that have taken place over the centuries.
+Among his works there are a wooden Madonna attributed to the Sienese sculptor Tino di Camaino, a fifteenth-century ciborium and a dossal probably carved by Desiderio da Settignano in the mid-fifteenth century.

 From the badia a street go down to Piazza Mameli.
 Here we find Palazzo Taglieschi and Palazzo del Marzocco, the seats respectively of the Museo di Palazzo Taglieschi and the Museo della Battaglia e di Anghiari.